 - Impaired driving

 Uber and Lyft drivers cannot drive intoxicated.
 However, some of them consume alcohol and drugs in between rides.
-If you were injured in rideshare accident caused by an intoxicated driver, you should contact an drunk driving accident lawyer.
+If you were injured in rideshare accident caused by an intoxicated driver, you should contact an Atlanta drunk driving accident lawyer.

 - Speeding or improper lane changes in work zones